IEPTO2 (formerly IE2): Immersion Event on Performance Tuning and Optimization – Part 2

 - 5:45pm Class ends (5:00pm on Friday)

-- You will receive printed materials for all of the lecture content.
+- You will receive printed materials for all of the lecture content and a hands-on lab DVD that you can use to work through self-paced exercises covering much of what we talk about.
 Additionally, after the event ends, we will provide all classroom demo content and electronic whiteboard slides on our website as a zip file.

 - Also included in your registration fee are coffee, breakfast, snacks and lunch.
 On the registration page, please let us know if you are vegetarian (other dietary requirements are your own responsibility).